-This Proxy Statement and the enclosed form of proxy are being mailed to stockholders on or about June 4, 2008, in connection with the solicitation by the Board of Directors of Casual Male Retail Group, Inc. (the "Company") of proxies to be used at the Annual Meeting of Stockholders, to be held at the offices of Greenberg Traurig, LLP, 200 Park Avenue, MetLife Building, 15th Floor, New York, New York at 11:00 A.M, local time, on Thursday, July 31, 2008 and at any and all adjournments thereof (the "Annual Meeting").
+This Proxy Statement and the enclosed form of proxy are being mailed to stockholders on or about July 30, 2009, in connection with the solicitation by the Board of Directors of Casual Male Retail Group, Inc. (the "Company") of proxies to be used at the Annual Meeting of Stockholders, to be held at the corporate offices of the Company, 555 Turnpike Street, Canton, Massachusetts at 9:00 A.M, local time, on Thursday, August 27, 2009 and at any and all adjournments thereof (the "Annual Meeting").
 When proxies are returned properly executed, the shares represented will be voted in accordance with the stockholders' instructions.

 Stockholders are encouraged to vote on the matters to be considered.
-However, if no instructions have been specified by a stockholder, the shares covered by an executed proxy will be voted (i) FOR the election of all eight nominees to serve as directors of the Company, (ii) FOR the approval of the amendment to our 2006 Incentive Compensation Plan, and (iii) in the discretion of the proxies named in the proxy card with respect to any other matters properly brought before the Annual Meeting.
+However, if no instructions have been specified by a stockholder, the shares covered by an executed proxy will be voted (i) FOR the election of all eight nominees to serve as directors of the Company, (ii) FOR the amendment to our Restated Certificate of Incorporation, as amended (the "Certificate of Incorporation"), to increase the authorized number of shares of common stock, (iii) FOR the amendment to our Certificate of Incorporation to reclassify our existing common stock into new shares of common stock that provide for limitations on the transferability of the common stock, in an effort to preserve our ability to utilize our net operating loss carryforwards ("NOLS"), (iv) FOR the approval of the amendment to our 2006 Incentive Compensation Plan, and (v) in the discretion of the proxies named in the proxy card with respect to any other matters properly brought before the Annual Meeting.
 Any stockholder may revoke such stockholder's proxy at any time before it has been exercised by attending the Annual Meeting and voting in person or by filing with the Secretary of the Company either an instrument in writing revoking the proxy or another duly executed proxy bearing a later date.

-Only holders of our common stock, par value \$0.01 per share, of record at the close of trading on the NASDAQ stock market on June 2, 2008, the record date for the Annual Meeting, will be entitled to notice of and to vote at the Annual Meeting.
-On that date, there were 41,404,093 shares of common stock issued and outstanding, excluding shares held by the Company in treasury.
+Only holders of our common stock, par value \$0.01 per share, of record at the close of business on July 27, 2009, the record date for the Annual Meeting, will be entitled to notice of and to vote at the Annual Meeting.
+On that date, there were 42,112,504 shares of common stock issued and outstanding, excluding shares held by the Company in treasury.
 Each share is entitled to one vote at the Annual Meeting.